Skip to main content

 Spellcheck

-Insytful uses robust tools to help you find misspellings across your site.
+Insytful helps you find misspellings across your site.
 The spell checker supports over 50 languages and uses your site's custom dictionary for the best results.

 An example of a language set to British English in the HTML tag declaration